lilyzhng/Qwen2.5-VL/data_curate/design_docs/vlm_judge_refinement_system.md

 ## 10. Conclusion

 The VLM-as-Judge refinement system addresses critical limitations in embedding-only search by adding semantic validation, multi-attribute reasoning, and explainability.
-By leveraging Qwen 3.0 VL's advanced spatial perception, temporal modeling, and multimodal reasoning, we can transform the ALFA system from a high-recall retrieval engine into a high-precision data curation platform.
+By leveraging Qwen 3.0 VL's advanced spatial perception, temporal modeling, and multimodal reasoning, we can transform the alpha system from a high-recall retrieval engine into a high-precision data curation platform.

 **Key Takeaways**:
 1. **Two-stage architecture** balances speed (embedding search) with accuracy (VLM judgment)